kaiserbergin/NBomber.Website/src/docs/docs/configuration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document will help you learn about configuring NBomber tests, especially it covers the topic of dynamic configuration via config files.
+This document will help you learn about configuring NBomber tests.
+It will cover the topic of dynamic configuration via config files.
 NBomber separate configuration on two types:

-- **Test configuration**: defines all kinds of settings related only for tests.
+- **Test configuration**: defines all kinds of settings related only to tests.
 It could be settings for load simulation, settings to choose target scenarios to run, duration of the test, database connection strings, etc.
 ```fsharp
 /// Loads test configuration.
 NBomberRunner.loadConfig "config.json"